CheesyPudding/Jasper-Test-Docs/docs/configuration.md

 {: .no_toc }

-A Trello Board allows you to organize all the tasks for your team.
-Let’s start by creating a board and a team.
+A Trello board allows you to organize tasks for your team.
+Let’s start by creating a team and a board.
 {: .fs-6 .fw-300 }

 ---